-Mr. James Mathew Fong, aged 46
+Mr. James Mathew Fong, aged 47

 has been an independent non-executive Director of the Company since 2016.
 Mr. Fong is a partner of Bird & Bird, one of the largest international law firms in Hong Kong.
 He obtained a Bachelor of Laws degree from The University of Hong Kong and is a member of The Law Society of Hong Kong.
 During his more than 20 years of legal career, Mr. Fong has been advising listed issuers and investment banks clients on capital markets, merger & acquisition and corporate governance matters.
 He also serves in a number of statutory bodies and committees in Hong Kong.
-He is currently a member of the Private Columbaria Licensing Board, an observer of the Independent Police Complaints Council, the Chairman of Appeal Board established under the Urban Renewal Authority Ordinance.
-He is also a member of the Panel of Advisors on Building Management Disputes and a coop member of Hong Kong Arts Development Council review committee.
+He is currently a member of the Equal Opportunity Commission, a member of the Private Columbaria Licensing Board, an observer of the Independent Police Complaints Council, a member of the Appeal Board Panel of Hong Kong Housing Authority and a member of the Panel of Advisors on Building Management Disputes.
+He is also a Chairman of the Appeal Board Panel of the Urban Renewal Authority.
 Mr. Fong was appointed as an independent non-executive director of AMS Public Transport Holdings Limited (Stock code: 77.HK), the shares of which are listed on the Stock Exchange.

-Mr. Chan Fong Kong, Francis, aged 46
+Mr. Chan Fong Kong, Francis, aged 47

 has been an independent non-executive Director of the Company since 2016.
 Mr. Chan obtained a Bachelor's Degree in Commerce, majoring in Accounting and Finance from Deakin University (Melbourne, Australia).
 He attained Certified Practicing Accountant status with CPA Australia, was duly awarded a Fellow Membership of CPA Australia in February 2018 and has been entitled to use the designation of FCPA since then.
 Mr. Chan has worked in Ernst & Young, a major international accounting firm from 2001 to 2005.
 From 2005 to 2016, Mr. Chan has been working in a local consultancy firm as a director specializing in providing consultancy services, involving in corporate restructuring and organizing fund-raising activities in Hong Kong and Mainland China.
 From 2016 to 2019, Mr. Chan has been working for a local technology firm as a finance manager.
 Currently, he is holding the position of director in a local consultancy firm.
-Mr. Chan was appointed as an independent non-executive director of Leyou Technologies Holdings Limited (Stock code: 1089.HK) from January 2015 to July 2015, China Best Group Holding Limited (Stock code: 370.HK) from September 2014 to October 2016, Great Wall Belt & Road Holdings Limited (Stock code: 524.HK) from June 2015 to May 2017, SingAsia Holdings Limited (Stock code: 8293.HK) from February 2018 to March 2020 and China Baoli Technologies Holdings Limited (Stock code: 164.HK) since August 2018 whose shares are listed on the Main Board/ GEM of Stock Exchange.
+Mr. Chan was appointed as an independent non-executive director of Leyou Technologies Holdings Limited (Stock code: 1089.HK) from January 2015 to July 2015, China Best Group Holding Limited (Stock code: 370.
+HK) from September 2014 to October 2016, Great Wall Belt & Road Holdings Limited (Stock code: 524.HK, now known as Great Wall Terroir Holdings Limited) from June 2015 to May 2017, SingAsia Holdings Limited (Stock code: 8293.HK) from February 2018 to March 2020 and China Baoli Technologies Holdings Limited (Stock code: 164.HK) since August 2018 whose shares are listed on the Main Board/GEM of the Stock Exchange.
 Mr. Chan also serves in a number of non-governmental organizations in Hong Kong.
 He is currently a director of New Territories General Chamber of Commerce and the company director, vice president and committee member of Care of Rehabilitated Offenders Association.